James6xie/fm-orchestrator/README.rst

 - HTTP 403 Forbidden - The SCM URL is not pointing to a whitelisted SCM server.
 - HTTP 404 Not Found - The requested URL has no handler associated with it or the requested resource doesn't exist.
+- HTTP 422 Unprocessable Entity - The submitted modulemd file is not valid or the module components cannot be retrieved
 - HTTP 500 Internal Server Error - An unknown error occured.
 - HTTP 501 Not Implemented - The requested URL is valid but the handler isn't implemented yet.